swtv-kaist/cs458-spring25/README.md

 # KAIST CS458 Dynamic Analysis of Software Source Code (소프트웨어 소스 코드 기반 동적 분석) Spring'25

 ## Announcement
+May 13: Final exam 17:30-18:45 June 12 (Thurs) @ E3-1 Rm#2443 as determined by the dept. of academic affairs KAIST.

+May 13: No class on June 3 due to the predident election

 Apr 9: Midterm exam 17:30-18:45 April 17 (Thurs) @ E3-1 Rm#2443 as determined by the dept. of academic affairs KAIST.

 Mar 31: Lecture movies on the  mutation testing are uploaded.